achiestdragon/leggie/README.txt

      parts list for the electronics and hardware

-TODO:-  most are to sort out in genaral for next version
+TODO:-  to sort out in genaral for beta version print files

-   do some documentation for the project , assembly instructions , programming and setup guide, operating guide , fix spellings
+   do some documentation for the project , assembly instructions , operating guide , fix spellings

-   draw a schematic wireing diagram for it
+   draw a schematic diagram for it

-   camera pan and  tilt brackets 3d printable parts  ( once its decided what camera / sensors to use
+   the lower leg sections may need to be a bit shorter by about 40mm as they don't allow the robot to sit body down and feet up as intended ,although it does look more in proportion as is

    extra support braceing on 3d printable parts where needed , and tidy up part looks